magehost/performance-dashboard/README.md

 ![screenshot](https://raw.githubusercontent.com/magehost/performance-dashboard/master/doc/screenshot.png)

 # Description #
+**This extension is free, licence: [MIT](https://github.com/magehost/performance-dashboard/blob/master/LICENSE).**

 Using our experience as [Magento Hosting professionals](https://magehost.pro) we created a list of best-practises for a high performance Magento 2 setup.
-Based on this list we have created a dashboard which automatically tests these various config settings and other choices.
+Based on this list we have created a dashboard which automatically tests these various config settings and other setup choices.
+Checks executed:

+* Is Magento in Production mode?
+* Is the Magento Cache stored in Redis?
+* Is the Full Page Cache stored in Redis?
+* Are sessions stored in Redis or Memcached?
-One of the checks logs CMS and Catalog pages which can't be cached in full-page-cache because of `cacheable="false"`.
+* A check which logs CMS and Catalog pages which can't be cached in full-page-cache because of `cacheable="false"`.
+* Are Flat Catalog Categories enabled?
+* Are Flat Catalog Products enabled?
+* Is merging JavaScript files enabled?
+* Is minify of JavaScript files enabled?
+* Is merging CSS files enabled?
+* Is minify of CSS files enabled?